BRATTLEBORO -- A controversial move to raise the statewide school-property tax divided Windham County's lawmakers.

 On Wednesday, the House's first roll-call vote favored the tax increase by a 96-45 count.
 Among the minority voting against the plan were Reps.
 Tim Goodwin, an independent representing the Windham-Bennington-Windsor district; Mike Hebert, a Vernon-based Republican; and Moran.

-Earlier in the week, Goodwin issued a legislative update in which
+Earlier in the week, Goodwin issued a legislative update in which he criticized the statewide school tax.
+He framed his thoughts this way: "Enough already!
+When will it ever end?"

 "My sense is that people of our district are offended by the statewide property tax that has wandered significantly (and more expensively) from the act passed in 1997, which even then treated itself inordinately to our generosity," Goodwin wrote.